| | |

 Traditionally, Greenland sharks were hunted for their meat.
 These days, with much less demand, the few families that still process Greenland shark meat only use by-catch sharks: ones that get caught up in fishing nets.

-The problem with Greenland shark meat, though, is that it is poisonous; it has too much urea and trimethlylamine oxide.
-It has to be processed to make it safe.
+The problem with Greenland shark meat, though, is that it is poisonous.
+It has too much urea and trimethlylamine oxide, so has to be processed to make it safe.
 (This is one of those cases where I wonder who first figured this out, and how many people died in the process!)

 In the old days, the shark was first gutted and then buried in gravelly sand with heavy stones on top to press the liquid out.
 It would ferment in the ground for 6-12 weeks.